These low sugar, healthy and delicious Vegetarian Spicy Baked Beans would make a great addition to your Sunday Brunch menu.

 Baked beans are a popular snack or side dish, great at breakfast, lunch or dinner.
 Although my children love them I’ve never made baked beans at home.
 Until now.
-My Easy Spicy Baked Beans are the perfect ‘manly’ snack/side dish to cook on Father’s Day – they are hot, tangy and easy to make, so the kids can help prepare them.
+My Vegetarian Spicy Baked Beans are the perfect ‘manly’ dish to cook on Father’s Day.
+They are hot, tangy and easy to make, so the kids can help prepare them.
 And dads will love them!

-The proportions I used in my Easy Spicy Baked Beans recipe are enough to feed 2-4 people, but it’s easy to double the ingredients and make a big batch.
-Any leftovers can be kept in the fridge and reheated the next day (you may have to add a drop of water as the sauce will thicken).
+The proportions I used in my Vegetarian Spicy Baked Beans recipe are enough to feed 2-4 people.
+But if you need to feed a crowd simply double the ingredients and make a big batch.
+You can keep any leftovers in the fridge and reheat the next day.
+(You may have to add a drop of water as the sauce will thicken).

 - 1.5 tablespoons tomato puree

 - 1 teaspoon honey or maple or agave syrup

 - 2 tablespoons olive oil

 - Salt and pepper to taste I used 1/2 teaspoon cayenne pepper